iqbal-arif/Angular-Concepts/2-directives/Angular-Directives-README.md

            constructor(private templateRef: TemplateRef<any>) { }
         3. Instantiating the View by ViewContainerRef
         4. Receive ngxUnless property by setter Method to Implement the Condition for view
+        5. Define Reference for ngxUnless in ngxUnless directive.